What is Federalism?

 How Do Federal Systems Work?

-The exact structure of the various Federal Systems vary greatly.
+The exact structure of the various Federal Systems, including Federalism, vary greatly.
 Some federations have a central government that regulates the whole country, while others give more power to the different states or provinces.
 In some federations there are clear divisions in the law-making powers of the different entities, while in other federations the powers overlap.
 Federal systems are often governed by a Congress, with a President or a Parliament with a Prime Minister.

 Common Characteristics of Federal Systems